BetyStr/bp/README.md

         KNIGHT,WHITE;PAWN,WHITE;_;_;_;_;PAWN,BLACK;KNIGHT,BLACK
         ROOK,WHITE;PAWN,WHITE;_;_;_;_;PAWN,BLACK;ROOK,BLACK
     ```
     - Each row is on one line.
-   - Each piece is separate from the other in a row by `;` and `_` is representing null value.
+    - Each piece is separate from the other in a row by `;` and `_` representing the null value.
 2. **Modify** the `Chess` class to implement the `GameWritable` interface.
     - The `write(OutputStream)` method writes the board to a given output stream.
       The output format is the same as for the previous method.
 3. Write basic **tests** to class `MyArray`.
-   - This part is not covered by tests.
+    - Tests do not cover this part.
 Your teacher will control it.

 Hints:
-- **Do not duplicate code** rather call one method from another.
+- Avoid duplicated code by calling one method from the other one.
 - Only **close** streams/files that you have opened.
-- Use `try with resources`.
+- Use try with resources.
 - Study the methods `Writer#flush()`, `Reader#ready()`.
 - You can create a file using `new File("soubor.txt")`.
 - `Main.main` can throw `IOException`.